-Some companies have resources to produce large amounts of diverse content but often lack content marketing strategy.
+Some companies have resources to produce large amounts of diverse content but often not good enough content marketing strategy to generate leads.
 Poorly conducted content marketing doesn’t bring tangible results such as high quality leads.
-In many case it doesn’t even generate increased traffic or user engagement on the company’s website.
-This means that the time devoted to creating lead magnets and blog posts goes to waste and doesn’t meet target audience’s needs and pain points.
+In many cases it doesn’t even generate increased traffic or user engagement on the company’s website or landing pages.
+This means that the time devoted to creating lead magnets and blogposts goes to waste and lead generation content often doesn’t meet target audience’s needs and pain points.

-So what makes your content marketing ineffective?
+So why content marketing doesn’t work in your company?
 Let’s see.

 You don’t produce valuable content regularly

 The lack of regularity in content production is one of the most common mistakes in B2B content marketing.
 If the texts appear irregularly, you can’t expect to build a group of loyal fans — it doesn’t matter what content format you choose.
 Often the problem results from not meeting the deadlines by employees who hide behind other “more urgent” tasks or find other excuses.
 (I wrote more about this in the article: How to motivate employees to create content?)